Watt, H.C. to Williams, W.P.J.

 WHELAN, Sapper Percy, No. 3135.

 Age at enlistment: 21.
 Religion: RC.
 Single.
-Labourer, of Brisbane,
+Labourer, of Brisbane, Queensland.

 Next of kin: Mother; Ellen Whelan, of Southport, Queensland.